Ali Irsan: Bagherzadeh's murder

-Beavers' murder
+Beavers's murder

 Coty Beavers was murdered at his residence at the Legacy Park apartments, on November 12, 2012.
 He was 28 at the time of his death.
 According to Alrawabdeh, Irsan personally shot Beavers.
 He had entered the apartment while it was unlocked and stayed inside while Beavers was with Nesreen; Beavers went with her to her car, before she drove away to her workplace, around 5:45 a.m.
 Irsan shot him after Beavers re-entered the house.
 Irsan was in hiding inside a bedroom before he killed his victim, with five or more bullets.
-Alwarabdeh was also present at Beavers' murder.
+Alwarabdeh was also present at Beavers's murder.
 According to court testimony, Irsan had anticipated that Nesreen would be with him and intended to kill her too.
-Nesreen found Beavers' body, at about 4:30 p.m.
+Nesreen found Beavers's body, at about 4:30 p.m.

 Two days prior to the killing, according to the Harris County Sheriff's Office (HCSO), a suspect asked people in Legacy Park for the whereabouts of Beavers.
 Cory Beavers told the news channel KPRC that his brother "said basically if I'm ever killed or murdered it was Ali Irsan.
 I mean he was that specific about it."
-Beavers' mother, Shirley McCormick, stated at Irsan's trial that "We knew who was responsible, but we didn’t know who all had helped him.
+Beavers's mother, Shirley McCormick, stated at Irsan's trial that "We knew who was responsible, but we didn't know who all had helped him.
 I told [the police officers] it was Ali Irsan, and he also had to be the one who killed Gelareh."

 Motive

 Prosecutors of the Harris County government stated that Nesreen's conversion and marrying a Christian man motivated the father to commit the murders.
 In her court testimony, Alrawabdeh stated that Irsan planned to also kill Nesreen, Cory Beavers, and the Beavers twins' mother.
 She stated "If a girl ran away from home, it would bring disgrace to the family."
-Stating that the difference in religion and the element of premarital sex would reflect poorly on Irsan, Alrawabdeh stated, "I’m from an Arabic country and I’m aware of the culture.
+Stating that the difference in religion and the element of premarital sex would reflect poorly on Irsan, Alrawabdeh stated, "I'm from an Arabic country and I'm aware of the culture.
 The family would kill her to [regain] their honor."
 According to prosecutors, Irsan wished to kill Nesreen's loved ones first to inflict emotional distress on her, before killing her at a later date.
 Devon Anderson, the Harris County district attorney in 2015, stated that Irsan "believed that [Nesreen] and others, including the two victims, had violated his honor as a Muslim."